Klipper3d/klipper/docs/Config_Reference.md

 #   pin to be enabled for no more than half the time.
 This setting may
 #   be used to limit the total power output (over extended periods) to
 #   the fan.
 If this value is less than 1.0 then fan speed requests
-#   will be scaled between zero and max_power (for example, if
+#   will be scaled between min_power and max_power (for example, if
-#   max_power is .9 and a fan speed of 80% is requested then the fan
+#   max_power is .9 and min_power is 0 a fan speed of 80% is requested then the fan
 #   power will be set to 72%).
 The default is 1.0.
 #shutdown_speed: 0
 #   The desired fan speed (expressed as a value from 0.0 to 1.0) if